-The Kiva in the Kumbha Mela February 2019 (6 days)
+The Kiva Ceremony at the Kumbha Mela India February 2019 (10 days)

 A Journey from the Himalayas to the Ganga Delta at Gangasagar!
 (28 days)

 Native elders from many tribes join the Kumbha Mela to pray for Mother Earth’s rights together with the spiritual leaders of India.